Biden told it will take two weeks to have definitive data on Omicron variant | Health

 Omicron https://www.reuters.com/world/new-coronavirus-variant-omicron-keeps-spreading-australia-detects-cases-2021-11-28, which was first detected in Southern Africa, has now been confirmed in Australia, Belgium, Botswana, Britain, Denmark, Germany, Hong Kong, Israel, Italy, the Netherlands, France, South Africa, and the United States' neighbor to the north, Canada.
 Earlier on Sunday, Fauci told ABC News' "This Week" that the new variant would "inevitably" reach the United States.

-U.S. health officials were to speak with counterparts in South Africa to get "more information in real time," Fauci told NBC, adding the flight curbs would give them more time to gather information and weigh possible action.
 "It clearly is giving indication that it has the capability of transmitting rapidly.
 That's the thing that's causing us now to be concerned," he added on NBC.
+U.S. officials were seeking more information from South Africa about the new variant.
+Health and Human Services Secretary Xavier Becerra spoke to South Africa Health Minister Joe Phaahla on Sunday, praising the country's transparency, according to a readout of the meeting.

 Its appearance in the United States, where 30% of the population has not received a single dose of vaccine https://tmsnrt.rs/3FSkZ03, could threaten to undermine the nation's recovery nearly two years after COVID-19's emergence and further pressure local healthcare systems already taxed by the recent Delta variant.
 Rising cases as colder weather forces more people indoors has also caused some hospital systems and U.S. states, including New York, to declare emergencies.